-Security, and filter code safety in particular, have always been a concern in packet filter design.
+2) Security: Filter code safety has always been a concern in packet filter design.
 Since modern packet filters execute in kernel space, without proper code safety checking, a faulty filter program containing infinite loops, wild jumps, out-of-bound array indexes, etc., could lead to unpredictable results.
-In addition, a maliciously crafted filter program can bypass any userlevel access protection and can seriously undermine system security.
+In addition, a maliciously crafted filter program can bypass any user-level access protection and can seriously undermine system security.

 Depending on the design model, different packet filters have different mechanisms to enforce the security of the filter programs.
 The FFPF filter languages allow memory allocation, and hence, FFPF has compile-time checks to control resource consumption and run-time checks to detect array boundary violations.
 In contrast, BPF only needs to perform a security check in the kernel just before the filter program is attached; any program containing backward or out-of-bound jumps or illegal instructions is rejected.
 However, Swift enforces security in its design and eliminates the necessity for run-time security checks.
 Swift trades off some of its computational power, i.e., arbitrary data manipulation, for simpler computational model.
-Because any Swift program is an acyclic DFA (deterministic finite-state automaton), the interpreter is always in a pre-determined state, the execution of a finite-size filter program is always bounded, and Swift requires no security check at all.
+Because any Swift program is an acyclic deterministic finite-state automaton (DFA), the interpreter is always in a predetermined state, the execution of a finite-size filter program is always bounded, and Swift requires no security check at all.

 Two rationales justify this design tradeoff.
 First, the reduction of computational power is harmless in the context of packet filtering.
-A packet filter is a very specific system tool with a well defined set of operations.
-PathFinder [2] shows that all operations in packet filtering can be generalized as pattern matching.
+A packet filter is a very specific system tool with a well-defined set of operations.
+PathFinder [17] shows that all operations in packet filtering can be generalized as pattern matching.
 The pcap filter language uses the special primitive "expr" to support arbitrary data manipulation.
-However, this primitive is rarely used in practice, because its main usage is to specify uncommon filtering criteria that are not covered by regular primitives.
-Second, BPF's support for arbitrary data manipulation comes with a high cost of its performance.
-Instead of following BPF's strategy, we apply the strategy of "optimize for the common case and prepare for the worst" in Swift's design.
+However, this primitive is rarely used in practice because its main usage is to specify uncommon filtering criteria that are not covered by regular primitives.
+Second, BPF's support for arbitrary data manipulation comes with a high performance penalty.
 BPF does not differentiate predefined and arbitrary data manipulation operations.
-Instead, BPF executes any data manipulation by breaking it down to multiple elementary operations.
-Thus, BPF wastes a significant amount of time in interpretation, and sometimes it takes longer time to interpret an instruction than to execute it.
-Swift supports well defined and commonly used data manipulations by incorporating each variant in a single instruction, and integrating their implementations into the filtering engine.
+Instead, all data manipulations are broken down to multiple elementary instructions.
+As a result, a significant amount of time is wasted in interpretation, and sometimes BPF even takes a longer time to interpret an instruction than to execute it.

+Different from BPF, we apply the strategy of "optimize for the common case and prepare for the worst" in the design of Swift.
+Swift supports well-defined and commonly used data manipulations by incorporating each variant in a single instruction and integrating their implementations into the filtering engine.
 Since those operations are carried out by native binary code, Swift achieves very high execution efficiency.
 Swift cannot perform data manipulations that are not defined in its instruction set.
 Instead, the user applications need to carry out the custom data manipulations by themselves.
-However, in case an unsupported data manipulation is desperately needed, for example, when a new protocol requires a different data manipulation, we can always add new instructions to Swift.
+However, in case an unsupported data manipulation is desperately needed (for example, a new layer-2 or layer-3 protocol appears requiring different data parsing operations), we can always add new instructions to Swift.